rurithu/Stats506_midproject/proposal.md

     - `GLM` and `MatchIt`: propensity score weight and match

 ### Tutorial
-1. Estimate propensity score weights by fitting a logistic regression model using whether or not an adult patient has diabete as response and the relatively Confounders factors and demographic variable as predictor.
+1. Estimate propensity score by fitting a logistic regression model.
 2. Use Nearest-Neighborhood to match the diabete and non-diabete patients on the estimated propensity scores.
-3. Estimate the effect of diabete on heart attack using propensity score-matched sample.
+3. Use T-test to estimate the effect of diabete on heart attack using propensity score-matched sample.